edahelsinki/corand/examples/webdemo/README.md

 at the tile table at the bottom right, click with your mouse the number of rows (`sizeR`) of the following
 tiles: `TypeUrban`, `RegionNorth`, `RegionSouth`, and `RegionWest`.
 Then click `reverse current selection` under **select rows**.
 You should now have in your current selection the districts that are both from `RegionEast` and of `TypeRural`.
-(If you make a mistace you can always clear your selection by hitting `clear current selection` under **select rows**.)
+(If you make a mistake you can always clear your selection by hitting `clear current selection` under **select rows**.)